 Applying to graduate school doesn’t happen overnight.
 In fact, many aspiring grad students start preparing six months to a year before their application deadlines.

-There are a lot of moving parts to a grad school application.
-Before you even gather materials, you need to research programs and find the best fit.
+There are a lot of moving parts to a graduate school application.
+And even before you gather materials, you need to research programs and find your best fit.

 1. Write down your reasons for applying